 We will always love the world’s most amazing man!
 Forever my husband, forever their daddy… Forever our legend, Forever our Ewie.”

 This story was submitted to Love What Matters by Abby Lever from Swindon, England.
 You can follow her journey on Instagram.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories here: